majal/bible-linker-google-docs/README.md

 **Tip:** If there is no selected text, Bible Linker will process the whole document.
 If you **highlighted a selection,** it will only create links in that selected portion of the document.

 ## Improving the script
 Coders are welcome to improve the script.
-It's open source, MIT license.
+It's open source.
+MIT license.

 ### Things that could be worked on:
 * Find and fix bugs